Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

     quote: I just want to say how brilliant the service has been.
 I cannot fault the fantastic helpful and informative volunteers that have helped me.
 Without their help I would not be able to complete the forms.
+  - quote: "The advice centre is such a valuable resource.
+I feel lucky that I have been able to have such wonderful support.  "
+    author: This is such an important service for people in the community.
 full_image: /img/vase.jpg
 ---